mithiladk/Peer_reviews/README.md

 Core flows like session → ticket → fee → payment are separated for better scalability, maintainability, and auditability.

 //Smart elevator control

-This ER diagram represents a smart elevator management system within a building environment.
-It models how buildings contain multiple floors, elevator shafts, and elevators, while users (such as residents or staff) interact with the system by requesting elevator rides.
-The system tracks elevator assignments, ride logs, and real-time elevator statuses, ensuring efficient movement between floors.
-It also includes maintenance records to monitor elevator health and servicing, along with mappings between elevators and the floors they serve.
-Overall, the design captures the complete lifecycle of elevator operations—from user requests and ride execution to monitoring and maintenance—making it suitable for managing a modern automated elevator system.
+This Entity Relationship (ER) diagram for a smart elevator management system designed for modern buildings.
+The system models core components such as buildings, floors, elevator shafts, and elevators, along with users who interact with the system.

+Users (residents, staff, or admins) can request elevators through floor requests, which are then assigned to available elevators.
+The system efficiently manages ride assignments and maintains detailed ride logs, capturing information such as source floor, destination floor, and duration.
+Additionally, elevator status is continuously tracked through status logs, enabling monitoring of states like idle, moving, or under maintenance.

+The design also includes elevator-floor mapping to define which floors each elevator can serve, as well as maintenance records to track servicing activities and ensure system reliability.
+Overall, this ER diagram provides a structured and scalable representation of elevator operations, covering request handling, ride execution, monitoring, and maintenance in a real-world building environment.